 - a) Activate the beacon and measure the repetition period between the first 24 bursts.
-Record the value of the repetition period between each successive burst. - b) For bursts 25 to 42, measure the repetition period between successive bursts.
-Record the value of the repetition period between each successive burst. - c) For bursts 43 to 115, measure the repetition period between successive bursts.
+Record the value of the repetition period between each successive burst. - b) For bursts 24 to 42, measure the repetition period between successive bursts.
+Record the value of the repetition period between each successive burst. - c) For bursts 42 to 115, measure the repetition period between successive bursts.
+Record the value of the repetition period between each successive burst. - d) For ELT(DT) specifically designed to withstand a crash, activate the crash sensor 35 minutes after beacon activation, then: - i.
+Measure the repetition period between the first 24 bursts.
 Record the value of the repetition period between each successive burst.